 - Gain valuable, real-world experience in a medical or health-care related setting through a capstone internship or placement courses – something that no other Ontario university offers in a four- year Biomedical Science degree

-- Connect with a mentor and work alongside leading faculty in state- of-the-art research facilities, as well as healthcare professionals in the community
+- Build connections with expert mentors and work alongside leading faculty in state-of- the-art research facilities, as well as healthcare professionals in the community

 - Complete a fourth-year honours research thesis as you assess and analyze real-world health issues